Applying for Graduate Studies: International Students

 Optional Practical Training (OPT) is available to international students who have completed their course of study at Wheelock College.
 The employment must be directly related to the student's major area of study.
 Temporary employment for practical training must be completed within a 14 month period following the completion of study.
 Students interested in this option should speak with the Designated School Official at least 6 months prior to the student's anticipated graduation.

 All applications materials once submitted to the Office of Graduate Admissions become the property of Wheelock College.
-Incomplete applications as well as applications for students who have been admitted and do not register or who have been denied will be kept on file for one year from the time of application or admission decision.
+Incomplete applications as well as applications for students who have been admitted and do not register or who have been denied will be kept on file for two years from the time of application or admission decision.
 After this period they will be destroyed.